dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/setup-cloud/dw-setup.md

 ## Snowflake

-The instructions below assume that you have a database named `raw` in your Snowflake account and you have the correct privleges to create objects in this database.
+The instructions below assume that you have a database named `raw` in your Snowflake account and you have the correct privileges to create objects in this database.

 If this is not the case, you may need to modify the query below for a database that these prerequisites do apply.